tamhinsf/ucwa-sfbo-console/README.md

 ## Build and Run UcwaSfboConsole

 * Open the cloned code from this repository in Visual Studio
-* Update Program.cs with your Client ID and Tenant name
+* Update Program.cs in the UcwaSfboConsole folder with your Client ID and Tenant name
 * Optionally, you can hard code the username (i.e. username@your-domain.onmicrosoft.com) and password you want to use
 * Build and run the app: UcwaSfboConsole